peterhinch/micropython-async/v3/docs/INTERRUPTS.md

 [this doc](https://docs.micropython.org/en/latest/reference/isr_rules.html).

-Note that using `micropython.schedule` does not address every issue associated with ISR context.
-In particular restictions remain on the use of `uasyncio` operations.
+Note that using `micropython.schedule` does not address every issue associated with ISR context because restictions remain on the use of `uasyncio` operations.
 This is because such code can pre-empt the `uasyncio` scheduler.
 This is discussed further below.